 This program takes the basics of ballet technique and through the use of props and imagination, gives the children a fun and educational class.
 Large motor skills are highlighted as well as stimulating the brain’s coordination.
 The tap portion of class explores rhythms and smaller motor skills.

-Jazz is a more funky form of dance.
-The body is used in many different ways and is not as restricted as in ballet.
+Jazz is a funkier form a dance.
 This is an introductory class with jazz basics to fun and kid-friendly music.
 Dancers will learn the beginning steps of jazz and work on picking up choreography sequences that fuse style and technique.
+This is a drop off class.

 Student Division Dance Classes